Is anyone else sick of dating shows only catering to very thin people?

 But as more seasons of The Bachelor(ette), Love Island, Are You The One? and The Real World fly by, my frustrations mount.
 It’s so apparent that no one larger than a size 8 will ever be cast on a dating show.
 In other words, someone like me could never make it past the open casting call.

-Dating shows put shallow men and women at the forefront
+Dating shows put shallow men and women in the spotlight

 So, I know it’s television.
 I know there’s limited time to “get to know someone” when surrounded by 15 camera-wielding producers.
 But there’s a fine line between that initial “immediate attraction” bullshit Bachelor contestants are always harping about and complete shallowness.
 Chalk it up to editing all you want, but cast members are selected (both in casting and throughout elimination rounds) almost solely on looks.